 Wuxia Glossary - Beginner's Guide to Wuxia Part 2

 If you haven't, please read part 1 of my Beginner's Guide to Wuxia for an overview of what Wuxia stories are!

-Anqi (暗器): The term literally means hidden or concealed weapons, and is commonly used to refer to projectiles.
+Anqi (暗器): The term translates as hidden or concealed weapons, and is commonly used to refer to projectiles.
 In the Wuxia world, there exists a wide variety of such projectiles, such as darts, daggers, coins, needles, discs, etc. Some anqi could also be elaborately constructed.
 For example, a bejewelled box that releases needles on opening.

 Binqi (兵器): Weapon.